jasperproject/jasper-client/README.md

 judy.listen(vin, vout, handle)
 ```

 It's that simple!
-Put more stuff in the `handle()` function to make it as smart
+Put more stuff in `handle()`.
+She can be as smart as you want
-as you want her to be.
+her to be.